d-bl/MAE-gf/docs/nets.md

 [honeycomb]: https://d-bl.github.io/GroundForge/tiles?patchWidth=12&patchHeight=16&tile=5-5-,r-r-,-5-5&tileStitch=ctctctctt&shiftColsSW=0&shiftRowsSW=3&shiftColsSE=4&shiftRowsSE=3

 Now, it gets more interesting, if we would use two (or more) different stitches.
 These grounds are known as "chaotic ground", "alternating ground", ...
+Several of these can be found in the book by mrs A. Rühle: _Fillings from Hunnia Lace_.

 [p-net1]: ../images/net1.png
 [p-net2]: ../images/net2.png
 [p-net3]: ../images/net3.png
 [p-net4]: ../images/net4.png
-[p-net2x]: ../images/net2x.png?align=left
+[p-net2x]: ../images/net2x.png

 ## Horizontal net
 [![p-net1a]][t-net1a]  [![p-net1b]][t-net1b]  [![p-net1c]][t-net1c]